 Project Description: This project funds the position (contractual) of a statewide LEL and is an extension of the GHSP.
-Coordinates with all six Regional Traffic Safety Programs to provide law enforcement training in TOPS, Speed Enforcement-Radar Training, Instructor Development, SFST Updates, DRE, ARIDE, Motorcycle Enforcement, Sobriety Checkpoint Training, and other law enforcement training.
-The GHSP Law Enforcement Liaison is a member of the Occupant Protection Task Force and assists in implementing the FFY2024 Strategic Occupant Protection Plan CPS activities.
+The LEL coordinates with all six Regional Traffic Safety Programs to provide law enforcement training in TOPS, Speed Enforcement-Radar Training, Instructor Development, SFST Updates, DRE, ARIDE, Motorcycle Enforcement, Sobriety Checkpoint Training, and other law enforcement training.
+The GHSP Law Enforcement Liaison is a member of the Occupant Protection Task Force and assists in implementing the FFY2025 Occupant Protection Strategic Plan CPS activities.